Defining a New Public Engagement Process for Placeless Participation

 Some gatherings are regime–originated, others purely voluntary.
 As institutions, they may help us choose what we need to know.
 We participate in protecting what we have.
 But, on the other hand, when we have nothing or the appearance of nothing compared to others, participation seems to have a very high cost and little evidence of immediate, exchangeable value.
 Why?

-Overall, the forms described above have one overall acronym – DAD (decide, announce, and defend), and it produces in fun urban terms such as a LULU (aka, a locally undesirable land uses).
+Overall, the forms described above have one overall acronym – DAD (decide, announce, and defend), and it is produced in fun urban terms such as a LULU (aka, a locally undesirable land uses).
 One nationally active community organizing coalition describes the forms of participation described above as the BOHICA (“bo-hee-ca”) problem.
 Or “bend over, here it comes again,” suggesting these forms of assistance might as well be a swift kick in the pants.
 Another described it as a beautiful path to achieve “maximum feasible misunderstanding” to play with the phrase “maximum feasible citizen participation” regarding impacts.

-- How is the involvement people determined?
+- How is the involvement of people determined?

 - What measures are used to evaluate contributions to the program and projects proposed?